Euro 2024: Deutsche Bahn took on too much, minister says – DW – 07/12/2024

 "What has happened to some of the fans is not in line with Germany's standards and not the standards I have for our transport infrastructure," he said.

-"By announcing that 10,000 additional train seats would be made available every day during the European Championships, DB over-stretched itself," Wissing asserted.
+"By announcing that 10,000 additional train seats would be made available every day during the European Championships, DB overstretched itself," Wissing said.

-While the intention was certainly good, Wissing added, the German rail network could not cope with this additional capacity.
+Though the intent was good, he added, the German rail network could not cope with this additional capacity.
 Frequent heavy rainfall in the first weeks of the tournament had exacerbated the situation.

 "The network is not designed for such extreme weather conditions because the drainage systems cannot absorb these masses of water," Wissing said.